deejaygraham/deejaygraham.github.io/src/content/posts/2025-04-02-if-at-first-you-dont-fail.md

 ## Disclaimer

 None of the code above is actually production code obviously but demonstrates the problem.
 This is based on a real-life issue I reviewed recently but with more involved code and test setup which only served to hide the issue hence this stripped back version.
+Writing this post has called to mind the <a href="2021-02-05-testing-the-code-does-what-the-code-does.md">sketchnote I did</a> from the [talk Sam Hogarth gave](https://www.youtube.com/watch?v=hdKGlgk-34g) at NE RPC.